igroff/epiquery2/README.md

 * Confirm you are running at least GNU Make 4.3.
 A Mac OS X running version 3.81 won't work.
 This is required for the `make test` command in the [Makefile](./Makefile).
 More info on the issue [here](https://stackoverflow.com/questions/8941110/how-i-could-add-dir-to-path-in-makefile).

+For MAC users, you can simply `brew install make` and then add the path to `gmake` to your bashrc shell boot script as defined in this document: https://formulae.brew.sh/formula/make

 ### Get epiquery2 running!
 1. The server needs the time zone (`TZ`) set.
 This can be accomplished with the following:
     ```shell